Nozom1466/nozom1466.github.io/content/learning/LLM/COS597G-22-Encoder-Only-Models.md

 Training data includes BOOKCORPUS, CC-NEWS, OPENWEBTEXT and STORIES.

 ### Training Analysis
-**Dynamic masking and static masking**
-To avoid using the same mask for each epoch, the training data were duplicated 10 times and were masked with different ways for each epoch.
+**Dynamic masking and static masking**: To avoid using the same mask for each epoch, the training data were duplicated 10 times and were masked with different ways for each epoch.
 This was introduced in BERT and called static masking.
 While for dynamic masking, masking patterns are generated every time we feed a sequence to the model.
 And ... as the results presented, we indeed see the increase though being marginal.

-**Next Sentence Prediction**
-NSP loss was questioned by replication experiments.
+**Next Sentence Prediction**: NSP loss was questioned by replication experiments.
 The authors found:
 1. Using individual sentences hurts performance on downstream tasks, which we hypothesize is because the model is not able to learn long-range dependencies.
 2. Removing the NSP loss matches or slightly improves downstream task performance.
 3. Restricting sequences to come from a single document performs slightly better than packing sequences from multiple documents

-**Training with large batches**
-Training with large batches improves perplexity for the masked language modeling objective, as well as end-task accuracy.
+**Training with large batches**: Training with large batches improves perplexity for the masked language modeling objective, as well as end-task accuracy.
 Large batches are also easier to parallelize via distributed data parallel training.

-**Text Encoding**
-Train BERT model using Byte-Pair Encoding.
+- **Text Encoding**: Train BERT model using Byte-Pair Encoding.

 ### RoBERTa Training settings